giantswarm/architect-orb/docs/job/push-to-app-collection.md

 added to the [Catalog Editors][catalog-editors-team] GitHub team with write permission.
 See the paragraph below for explanation.

-All interactions with the app collection GitHub repository are done with [CatalogBot github This job assumes that the app collection is defined in a GitHub repository inside `"aws-app-collection"` the job will try to use [giantswarm/aws-app-collection][aws-app-collection]. giantswarm organization.
+All interactions with the app collection GitHub repository are done with [CatalogBot GitHub user][catalogbot-user] This job assumes that the app collection is defined in a GitHub repository inside `"aws-app-collection"` the job will try to use [giantswarm/aws-app-collection][aws-app-collection]. giantswarm organization.
 E.g. when `app_collection_repo` parameter is set to user] credentials.